So this is where my drinking water comes from?

 The New River engineers had a bit of a challenge as they entered Clissold Park (23 hectares, 56 acres), because the Hackney Brook crossed west-east at this point, providing a natural barrier.
 Their solution was to build an embankment called the Highbury Bank; and the New River’s water was carried in a wooden channel along the embankment, which became known as the boarded river.
 In the 1860s the embankment was abandoned when new pipes on an alternative course were laid.

 The two ponds that we come to first used to take their water from the Hackney Brook, not the new river as you might have guessed.
-The brook, now underground, flows on east along the northern boundary of Abney Park Cemetery.
+The brook, now underground, flows on east and then along the northern boundary of Abney Park Cemetery.

 Clissold House was built, in the latter half of the 18th century for Jonathan Hoare, a City merchant, Quaker, philanthropist and anti-slavery campaigner.
-The park was created to be his idyll.
+The park was created to be its pastoral idyll.
 After 1811, the estate passed to Augustus Clissold; but, when he died in 1882, developers closed in.
 But activists John Runtz and Joseph Beck (members of the Metropolitan Board of Works) convinced the authorities to open it as a public space in 1889.
 A fountain was erected in 1890 commemorating them; later, the park’s two ponds were named after them too.
 A recent National Lottery Grant has restored the house and park to their former glory.

 There’s another remnant of the New River to be found in front of Clissold House The hard to fathom twists of the New River at this point seem more logical when you realise that it was routed to follow the contour of the land as closely as possible.
 It’s this sort of observation that makes you remember that only a 150 years or so ago this was rolling downland in the midst of the countryside, just like anywhere else you might see on your regular rural rambles.
 Houses and cities tend to obscure gentle contours; it takes a steep hill before we really notice the lie of the land.
 Cycling in cities I’ve noticed is a great way to get to get to know contours as you notice any ascent, however gradual, in terms of extra effort.